 Oliver Turner is a Senior Lecturer in International Relations at the University of Edinburgh.
-His current research interests are mainly in the international affairs of Asia; US-China dynamics; UK presence in and relations with Asia, and the critical study of 'rising powers'.
-His work is primarily informed by postcolonial, social constructivist, and critical geopolitical theory, and the importance of such forces as discourse/narratives, identity, and empire in global affairs.
+His primary research interests are the international affairs of Asia; US-China dynamics; UK engagement in Asia, and the 'rise' of states like China and India.
+His work is informed by postcolonial, social constructivist, and critical geopolitical theory, and the importance of such forces as discourse/narratives, identity, and empire in modern day global affairs.

 At Edinburgh, Oliver convenes the courses International Relations of the Asia Pacific (PLIT10109) and Asia Pacific in the World (PGSP11521).

-Oliver is Associate Editor of the British Journal of Politics and International Relations.
+Oliver has a PhD in International Relations from the University of Manchester, where he was subsequently employed as a Hallsworth Research Fellow.
+He is Associate Editor of the British Journal of Politics and International Relations.
 He has acted as convenor and co-convenor of BISA's US Foreign Policy working group, and is a former visiting research fellow at the Swedish Institute of International Affairs.

 - Turner, O. and Parmar, I. (eds.)
 (2020) The United States in the Indo-Pacific: Obama's Legacy and the Trump Transition (Manchester University Press).